Schniz/cmd-ts/docs/introduction.md

 ### Type-driven command line argument parser

-`cmd-ts` is essentially an adapter between the user's shell and your code.
+`cmd-ts` is essentially an adapter between the user's shell and the code.
 For some reason, most command line argument parsers only accept strings as arguments, and provide no typechecking that the value makes sense in the context of your app:

 - Some arguments may be a number; so providing a string should result in an error
 - Some arguments may be an integer; so providing a float should result in an error